h01ger/piuparts/README_pejacevic.txt

 ----

-There are several cronjobs installed via '~piupartsm/crontab' and '~piupartss/crontab') which monitor the slaves and the hosts it's running on.
+There are several cronjobs installed via '~piupartsm/crontab' and '~piupartss/crontab') to monitor both master and slave as well as the hosts they are running on.

 It's possible to kill a slave any time by pressing Ctrl-C.
 Pressing Ctrl-C once will wait for the current test to finish,